tier4/drs-docs/docs/calibration/index.md

 * **Data Recording System**: Clone the git repository: `git clone https://github.com/tier4/data_recording_system.git -b develop/r36.4.0`
   > [!NOTE] Development branch: develop/r36.4.0

+* Operation confirmed on a laptop with: CPU: Core i7-11800H, RAM: 32GB, GPU: RTX 3060 Mobile.

 ### For DRS components (runtime docker container)

 The calibration process requires some components of the DRS package.
 So in order to install & run the DRS components, execute the below script.